DADi590/HAN-Toolbox/README.md

 Copied from the website where I first released the toolbox (PSX-Place): https://www.psx-place.com/resources/han-toolbox-unofficial.870/.

 ## NOTICE:
-## - This toolbox supports all firmware versions since 4.81 up until 4.86 CEX and 4.81, 4.82 and 4.84 DEX.
+## - This toolbox supports all CEX firmware versions since 4.81 up until 4.88, and DEX versions 4.81, 4.82 and 4.84.
+It should also automatically support newer FW versions.
-## - Supports also OFW (up to 4.82), HFW and CFW - CEX or DEX in any of the 3.
+## - Supports OFW (up to 4.82), HFW (from 4.83 and above) and CFW (all mentioned versions) - CEX or DEX in any of the 3 types of FW.
-## - Can be ran on HEN too - all tools work there without any problems since HEN has HAN installed already.
+## - Can be ran on HAN, HEN and CFW - all tools work on HEN without any problems, since HEN has HAN installed already; to use on CFW, read below.

 **Note:** To see what the next version might have, see this link: https://github.com/DADi590/HAN-Toolbox-Unofficial/releases.
 I always write there what's coming and I keep updating it, so I don't forget what needs to be done and others can possibly see and say something in case they don't agree or have a better idea.